 Hurricane Laura (26 August 2020)

 On 26 August 2020, DOWs 7 and 8 deployed on Hurricane Laura as it made landfall near the Texas-Louisiana border as a category 4 storm.
 The story of the deployment was recently featured in the Washington Post (link).
-Below is a slideshow of some of our pictures, radar imagery, and wind observations from the mission.
-For larger image quality, click on the images.
+Analysis of radar and in situ mesonet data was also recently published in the journal Geophysical Research Letters (Kosiba et al. 2025)

 Karen Kosiba takes a picture of the radar display in DOW7.